List of JVM languages: High-profile languages

 Python is TIOBE's top language; Jython, its JVM implementation, doesn't make the list (of 100 languages) under that name (is syntax compatible with Python 2.7, now an outdated Python version).
-JavaScript (6th), PHP, R and others, also make top 20 and have JVM implementations; Ruby is ranked 18th, while JRuby, its JVM implementation is not listed separately.
+JavaScript (6th), PHP, R, and others also make the top 20 and have JVM implementations; Ruby is ranked 25th, while JRuby, its JVM implementation, is not listed separately.